krumstein/luna/README.md

 curl "http://10.30.255.254:7050/luna?step=install&node=node001"
 ```

-Also it is posible to fetch install and boot scripts for the node usin luna CLI:
+Also it is possible to fetch install and boot scripts for the node usin luna CLI:

 ```
 luna node show node001 --script boot